Advancements

 If your lungs do not sound clear, and your doctor detects an abnormal breathing sound, the next step is to undergo testing to identify the cause.

-The results of these tests and imaging scans, your medical history, and the presence of other symptoms (like a fever, fatigue, and coughing) may lead to a diagnosis and treatment plan to improve your lung function and health outcomes.
+The results of these tests and imaging scans, your medical history, and the presence of other symptoms (like a fever, fatigue and coughing) may lead to a diagnosis and treatment plan.
 Treatments are recommended based on the diagnosis and your overall health condition.

 How to maintain your lung health.

-If a chronic condition, like asthma, affects your breathing, speak with your doctor about how best to manage the symptoms and prevent flare-ups.
-Dr. Wanner also recommends that everyone avoid smoking and vaping, exercise regularly, and get vaccinated.
+If a chronic condition affects your breathing, speak with your doctor about how best to manage the symptoms and prevent flare-ups.
+Seek emergency medical attention if you’re having trouble breathing.

-If you’re concerned about the health of your lungs (including how they sound or feel when you breathe), see your primary care physician or a pulmonologist.
-If you’re having trouble breathing, seek emergency medical attention.
+If you’re concerned about the health of your lungs (including how they sound or feel when you breathe), see your primary care physician, who may refer you to a pulmonologist.

-At UHealth, there are advanced diagnostics and nuclear imaging tests to provide you with a more accurate diagnosis.
+In South Florida, UHealth offers advanced diagnostics tests to provide you with an accurate diagnosis.
 This means you can start treatment early and even slow lung disease progression.
-UHealth pulmonologists provide follow-up outpatient (clinic) care for COPD at convenient South Florida locations.
+UHealth pulmonologists provide follow-up outpatient (clinic) care for COPD, asthma, bronchiectasis, pulmonary fibrosis and pulmonary hypertension.
+Expert UHealth pulmonologists are studying these conditions with basic research and clinical trials, so you can trust you’ll get the most innovative treatments.

 To schedule an appointment with a UHealth pulmonologist, call 305-243-6387 or request an appointment online.